 Current Price → $20

-Already in progress for over four years, Collection is making rapid progress now and is ready to be tested & used!
-The first beta version contains 1,000 glyphs, all totally different in style, to get you going with some funky designs.
+Already in progress for five years, Collection is making rapid progress and is ready to be tested & used!
+The current beta version contains 1,100 glyphs, all totally different in style, to get you going with some funky designs.
 Collection is ideal for titles, logos, and drop caps – you probably won’t set a newspaper or book with it.
 But if you do, please share it with us!
+Also cool news: Collection was chosen by I Love Typography as one of their Favorite Fonts of 2020!

 Current Version → 0.2 (Updated: 29 September, 2020)